The Standards of Training, Certification & Watchkeeping Convention (STCW) sets the requirements that all seafarers need to achieve certification.

 The level of certification and training you are required to have is based on the capacity in which you serve and the type of vessel you work on.

-- Management – Masters, Chief Engineers and Chief Mates
+- Management – Masters, Chief Mates, Chief Engineers and Second Engineer Officers

 - Support – Ratings